San Luis Río Colorado: History

 On Easter Sunday 2010, a 7.2 magnitude earthquake struck the region.
 The Sears department store (formerly Dorian's) and 5 schools were destroyed, affecting approximately 30,000 people in the region.

-San Luis Río Colorado is home to four regional medium-wave radio broadcast stations, among them 1350 XELBL-AM, all of which are popular long-distance reception targets for medium wave DX radio enthusiasts.
+San Luis Río Colorado is home to four regional medium-wave radio broadcast stations, among them 1350 XELBL-AM, all of which are popular long-distance reception targets for medium-wave DX radio enthusiasts.

 Josse, a Mexican Latin beat singer recorded a song called "San Luis Río Colorado" as a tribute to the river.

+Geography

 Climate

 San Luis Río Colorado has a desert climate (Köppen climate classification BWh), with extremely hot summers and mild winters; it is one of the hottest and driest cities in Mexico.
-The record high temperature is 52.5 °C, recorded on 25 June 1951.
+The record high temperature is 52.5 °C, recorded on 15 June 1966.
 The record low temperature is −6.5 °C, recorded on 2 January 1950.

 Economy

 Maquila factories in San Luis Río Colorado include TSE Brakes, Daewoo Electronics, Bose, Flextronics, Yazaki, SANA International, and Gaming Partners International.